habibkhadri1/CapstoneProjectFinal/README.md

 ![Statistics](images/stats.png)

 In particular, the skew and kurtosis of the quantitative features in the dataset were interesting.
 Notice that resting blood pressure, cholesterol, and old peak were all relatively skewed compared to the other features.
-To combat this, we designed a feature engineering algorithm that normalized the data using various statistical methods.
+To combat this, I designed a feature engineering algorithm that normalized the data using various statistical methods.
 This included handling outliers in different ways, which can be visualized in the figures below.
 The first set of
 Another way to handle the skew and kurtosis was to check for outliers in the data.
 To do this, I graphed several boxplots.
 For the first set of only the frequency was graphed.
 For the second set of boxplots, the data was separated among the target label and then graphed.

 ![First Boxplot Set](images/countbox.png)